enzuru/.emacs.d/README.md

 ### Custom keystrokes

-These are custom keystrokes I have setup:
+These are custom keystrokes that I have setup:

 - `SPC a(g)` search git repo using ag
 - `SPC c(ompile)` compiles the buffer in a language appropriate way